Octahedral tilt-driven phase transitions in BaZrS$_3$ chalcogenide perovskite: Methods

-Chalcogenide perovskites, in particular \ce{BaZrS3}, show great potential for applications in optoelectronic and thermoelectric technologies.
+In conclusion, chalcogenide perovskites, in particular \ce{BaZrS3}, show great potential for applications in optoelectronic and thermoelectric technologies.
 However several aspects of fundamental material behavior, including polymorphic phase transitions, have not yet been explored in detail.
 In addition, experimental characterisations of the structure through Raman spectroscopy and X-ray diffraction give conflicting results.
-We address this problem by developing a machine learning potential for \ce{BaZrS3} trained on hybrid \gls{dft} calculations.
-This is used to drive \gls{md} simulations to predict the lattice dynamics and phase equilibrium across a wide range of temperatures and pressures.
+We address this problem by developing a machine-learning interatomic potential for \ce{BaZrS3} trained on hybrid \gls{dft} calculations.
+This is used to run \gls{md} simulations across a wide range of temperatures and pressures.

 The structural and thermodynamic properties derived from heating simulations reveal a series of transitions from orthorhombic \hmn{Pnma}-to-tetragonal \hmn{I4/mcm}-to-cubic \hmn{Pm-3m} with increasing temperature.
 Whilst this sequence of structures---from the low-symmetry \hmn{Pnma} phase to the high-symmetry \hmn{Pm-3m} phase---is commonly observed in perovskite materials, to the best of our knowledge this is the first report for \ce{BaZrS3}.
 There is no evidence for additional transitions beyond these before melting.
 The predicted character of each transition---first-order \hmn{Pnma}-to-\hmn{I4/mcm} and second-order \hmn{I4/mcm}-to-\hmn{Pm-3m}---is in agreement with those allowed by group-subgroup relationships.